ardab-0/GalvoTracker/README.md

 2.1) Scripts

-- calibrate_chessboard.py : It is the main calibration program.
-Used with chessboard calibration pattern.
+- calibrate.py : It is the main calibration program.
+Used together with chessboard calibration pattern on top of the calibration pattern.
 - visualize_calibration_points.py : It displays the recorded calibration points in 3D
 - measure_calibration_error_with_target_plane.py : It measures the calibration error by scanning around the detector and finding its cente location.
 Measurement is done by pressing "m" key.
 - point_laser_to_mouse_position.py : Test script to check depth camera and mirror controller integration.
 It points the laser to mouse location.